Colorado Highways:

 There is a second form of statutory city (§31-4-200), in which the voters can petition to reorganize to a council-manager system, with the mayor being either still elected by voters or selected by and from within the City Council.
 There are two Council members from each ward and one elected at-large.
 The Council must appoint a city attorney and city judge.
 The Council must appoint a city manager for running day-to-day operations, with the manager having authority over all city employees, except for city attorney and judge.

-There are 13 statutory cities in Colorado, a sampling of which includes the Cities of Brush, Florence, Leadville, Ouray, Rocky Ford and Walsenburg.
+There are 12 statutory cities in Colorado, a sampling of which includes the Cities of Brush, Florence, Leadville, Rocky Ford, Salida and Walsenburg.

 4) Home-Rule Municipality

 This form of municipality operates under a home-rule charter set up under authority given in Article XX of the Colorado Constitution.
 The residents of a municipality can call a charter convention to draft a municipal charter, which can spell out almost everything as far as operation of the municipality is concerned.
-The charter can set the form of government, how many are on the council, what other offices are elected, when elections are, the powers of office holders, special tax assessments, etc. Language in the Colorado Constitution gives home-rule municipalities the power to pass ordinances which can supersede state law in certain situations, firearms and traffic laws being the most visible examples.
+The charter can set the form of government, how many are on the council, what other offices are elected, when elections are, the powers of office holders, special tax assessments, etc. Language in the Colorado Constitution gives home-rule municipalities the power to pass ordinances which can supersede state law in certain situations.

-There are 88 home-rule municipalities in Colorado.
+There are 96 home-rule municipalities in Colorado.
 Because each home-rule municipality gets to set its own government type, the specifics of the municipal government will vary greatly from one to another.
 Generally, though, you're likely to find the council-manager form.
 Also, in its charter the home-rule municipality can choose whether to call itself a town or city.
 For example Breckenridge, Parker and Vail are "Town of", while Aurora, Durango and Sterling are "City of".
-There 60 city and 28 town home-rule municipalities.
+There are 61 city and 35 town home-rule municipalities.
 Home-rule municipalities are not necessarily larger municipalities; the Towns of Larkspur, Ophir and Ward are home-rule.

 5) City-County